4.4: Erosional and Post-Depositional Structures

 Scours and Channels

 Channels form where flowing water concentrates and erodes the underlying sediment.
 Eventually the sediment being carried by the river fills the channel and the river avulses to another location on the floodplain.
-Although we commonly think of channel deposits as being simple u-shaped features, their morphology is a function of the type of river, the orientation of the outcrop relative to paleoflow direction, and whether or not the channel deposit was modified by later rivers.
+Although we commonly think of channel deposits as being simple u-shaped features, their morphology is a function of the type of river, the orientation of the outcrop relative to paleoflow direction, and whether or not the older channel deposit was modified by younger ones.
 We will get into some of these differences when we start talking about depositional environments later in the course.

 Groove Casts and Tool Marks

 Objects drug by a moving current can make a variety of indentations into cohesive substrate.
-Groove casts refer to elongate linear features caused by dragging and tool marks refers to less linear features formed by rolling or bouncing along the sediment surface.
+Groove casts refer to elongate linear features caused by dragging and tool marks refer to less linear features formed by rolling or bouncing along the sediment surface.
 If sand later blankets the sediment surface these marks may be infilled and preserved on the base of the overlying sandstone.

 Flute Casts

 Flutes form where a turbulent vortex erodes into muddy sediment.
 It forms a depression that is blunt upstream and tapers downstream.
-If later infilled with sand, they can be preserved as casts that stand in relief on the base of a bed of sandstone.
-They are useful for determining paleoflow direction because the blunt end bases upstream.
+If later infilled with sand, they can be preserved as flute casts that stand in relief on the base of a bed of sandstone.
+They are useful for determining paleoflow direction because the blunt end faces upstream.

 Obstacle Scours